Rydez/kubepark/README.md

 ## 🚀 Getting Started

-1. Head to the [kubepark](./park) directory to launch the park simulator
+1. Head to the [park](./park) directory to launch the park simulator
 2. Explore the [attractions](./attractions) directory to deploy rides and amenities
+3. Explore the [guest](./guest) directory to learn more about how guests will interact with your park
-3. Monitor your park's performance using tools like Grafana
+4. Monitor your park using tools like Grafana
-4. Optimize your park based on insights from logs and metrics
+5. Optimize your park based on insights from logs and metrics

 ## 🔒 Remember